Spidees/MoE-Bot/README.md

 2. Detect when players type the `/reward` command.
 3. Execute RCON commands to grant rewards (e.g., items, resources).
 4. Log rewards in a CSV file to ensure daily limits are respected.
+5. Sending discord reward confirmation messages.
+6. Sending ingame chat to Discord

-The bot also supports custom configurations through a `.env` file for database connections, commands, and Discord webhooks.
+The bot also supports custom configurations through a `.env` file for database connections, commands, and discord webhooks etc..

 ---